kalinrow/geckoclient/README.md

 * Error handling not able to find/connect to a spa

 # History

+### v0.5.3
+* Forced decimal separator to point
+* Added a check, if facade is ready.
+Log the error and exit gracefully.
+* Improved unexpected disconnection handling
+* Added publishing filter status

 ### v0.5.2
 * BugFix #3: Spa check interval configured as string instead of integer in const.py